cloudsmith-io/cloudsmith-api/bindings/java/src/docs/FilesApi.md

 <a name="filesCreate"></a>
 # **filesCreate**
-> PackageFileUploadResponse filesCreate(owner, repo, data)
+> PackageFileUpload filesCreate(owner, repo, data)

 Request URL(s) to upload new package file upload(s) to.